HarryCaveMan/bert-serving-rust/README.md

 ## Background
 Heavily dependent on `rust_bert`, which itself is inspired by HuggingFace Transformers.
 This crate is essentially a platform for building the `rust_bert` pipelines into `actix_web` microservices.

-## In Profress Features (13 October 2023)
+## In Profress Features (14 October 2023)
+- Working on adding NER and sequence classifiction pipeline support
-- Workig on support for remote models from HF Hub
+- (Paused) Workig on support for remote models from HF Hub

 ## Current Services (13 October 2023)
 - [bert_embedding_service](doc/bert_embedding_service.md)